-· Operational People Capability & Capacity: There is a risk that we fail to recruit, develop, reward and retain the required talent to deliver on our strategy We continue to see competition for key skills and capabilities as we deliver on our strategic aims; however, our Purpose, strategy and hybrid working approach is helping us to secure key talent.
-The organisation is transitioning towards a product-led structure which is expected to improve our agility and pace of delivery.
+Principal risks Key enterprise risks Mitigation Change in year Operational People capability & capacity: There is a risk that we fail to recruit, develop, reward and retain the required talent to deliver on our strategy.
+We continue to see competition for key skills and capabilities as we deliver on our strategic aims; however, our Purpose, strategy and hybrid working approach is helping us to secure key talent. \Rightarrow The organisation is transitioning towards a product-led structure which is expected to improve our agility and pace of delivery.
 That change, coupled with the delivery of our strategy, will require new capabilities which will need to be hired and embedded during 2023.
-1 Change does not deliver the expected benefits: There is a risk that we do not deliver the expected benefits from our transformational change due to delays in delivery or alteration of scope As we deliver our technical, structural and product changes it is critical that we realise the benefits expected.
-The delivering of the new technology platform and our drive to pivot our customers towards digital products remain the two initiatives with the most material associated strategic and operational efficiency benefits.
-There are a number of factors that, if poorly managed, could place these benefits at risk, including dependence on key resource and customer sentiment following the changes.
+Change does not deliver the expected benefits: There is a risk that we do not deliver the expected benefits from our transformational change due to delays in delivery or alteration of scope.
+The delivering of the new technology platform and our drive to pivot our customers towards digital products remain the two initiatives with the most material associated strategic and operational efficiency benefits. ⊕ There are a number of factors that, if poorly managed, could place these benefits at risk, including dependence on key resource and customer sentiment following the changes.
 These benefits and their risk drivers are being closely monitored with intervening actions taken where necessary.

-Failure of a

-Technology

-Service: There

-is a risk that our
+Failure of a technology service: There is a risk that our technology services are unavailable and/or we fail to recover the service within risk appetite.

-technology

-services are

-unavailable

-and/or we fail to

-recover the

-service within

-risk appetite.

 We continue to deliver our simplification programme, which will replace or upgrade our IT infrastructure over the coming years.

-Whilst demonstrating our capability to deliver change, we are in the middle of this programme, and as a result are operating both new platforms and solutions and those that we plan to decommission during 2023 and 2024.
+Whilst demonstrating our capability to 1 deliver change, we are in the middle of this programme, and as a result are operating both new platforms and solutions and those that we plan to decommission during 2023 and 2024.
 Therefore, whilst the new solutions provide increased IT and security resilience, we recognise during 2023 that there will be a greater surface area for disruptions.
 We continue to undertake disaster recovery tests, to ensure we can effectively respond to significant events.
 As part of this programme, we are moving more of our infrastructure into the cloud.
 Whilst this reduces the risk of legacy technology, we are mindful that the services result in a differing risk profile that will need to be managed appropriately.